raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 + A micro USB cable
 + A selection of electronics components, such as a button, an LED with appropriate resistor, and a potentiometer (optional)
 + A breadboard and M-F jumper leads for connecting additional components (optional)
-+ An external 5V micro-USB power source (optional)
++ An external 5V micro USB power source (optional)

 ### Software